taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 The View, in this case, would be React, but Redux could be used with any other library or standalone.
 After all, it is only a state management container.

-### Action
+### Action(s)

 An action in Redux is a JavaScript object.
-It has a type and a named payload.
+It has a type and an optional payload.
 The type is often reffered as **action type**.
-While the type is a string literal, the payload can be everything.
-It can range from string or number to a complex object.
-Imagine the following action that is used in an application that manages Todos:
+While the type is a string literal, the payload can be anything.

+In the beginning, the playground to get to know Redux will be a Todo application.
+For instance, the following action in this application can be used to add a new todo item:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~